JadenArcm/Joe-Serv/README.md

 ## Notes
 - Since this is a repository, you can compile this if you REALLY wanna test this.
 - If theres any problem, feel free to post an ***issue*** about it!
 - *Hey!
-If your looking through this file somewhere outside of GitHub, don't ask why this exists.
+If your looking through this file somewhere outside of GitLab, don't ask why this exists.
 Git is cool.*

 ## Compilation
 > Recommended programs: `7-Zip`, or `WinRAR`.